inagua/ai/glossary/mnist.md

 ### _Modified National Institute of Standards and Technology_ database

-It is a famous category of exercise [computer vision](computer-vision.html).
+It is a famous category of exercise in [computer vision](computer-vision.html).

 ![](../resources/images/mnist-fashion.png)